Answers to Your Holiday Questions about North Devon

 What can adults do in North Devon?

 North Devon is all about activities for adults, a great location for a party of adults to connect with nature and have some fun.
 From walking over Exmoor or the stunning South West Coastal Path to surf lessons and coasteering, it is all about the great outdoors and North Devon has it in abundance.
 If you want to try surfing for the first time, all of the major beaches have their own surf schools, usually more than one and they provide the equipment.
 If you want adrenaline, coasteering is fantastic fun, it will definitely get your heart racing and if you have never done it before, it is a brilliant new experience with centres around North Devon such as Watermouth Cove (stunningly beautiful and perfect for coasteering) and Croyde amongst many others.
-There are an abundance of golf courses, notably Saunton Sands and Royal North Devon as well as equestrian centres near the beaches at Woolacombe and Croyde and several on Exmoor.
+There are an abundance of golf courses, notably Royal North Devon and Saunton Sands as well as equestrian centres near the beaches at Westward Ho!, Woolacombe and Croyde and several on Exmoor.
 For a more relaxed day out, RHS at Rosemoor, Clovelly Court, Arlington Court and Hartland Abbey are worth a visit, Hartland Abbey is the location for the tv series Mallory Towers!